jrenaud90/TidalPy/README.md

 `conda install ipympl ipython ipywidgets jupyter`

-You can then clone this GitHub repository,
+You can then clone TidalPy's GitHub repository,

 `git clone https://github.com/jrenaud90/TidalPy`

 to a local directory.
 Navigate to this directory and the `Demos` sub-directory then access the notebooks by using the command, `jupyter notebook`.

 ### Cartopy

-TidalPy offers the ability to make nice 2D plots using the [cartopy](https://scitools.org.uk/cartopy/docs/latest/index.html) package for some of
+TidalPy offers the ability to make 2D surface projection plots using the [cartopy](https://scitools.org.uk/cartopy/docs/latest/index.html) package.
-3d projection map plotting.
 In turn, cartopy relies on [GEOS](https://trac.osgeo.org/geos/) which is not a python package and must be installed outside of pip.

 #### Installing Cartopy using `conda`
 The easiest way to install cartopy is using a conda environment by,